-- 4.7.1 Ram lambs may only be castrated when uncontrolled breeding cannot be prevented by any other management. - 4.7.2 Immunocastration and other forms of chemical (synthetic or natural) castration or testosterone production limiting methods are prohibited. - 4.7.3 4.7.4 Not allocated. - 4.7.5 It is prohibited to castrate lambs that are more than seven days old.
+4.7.1 Ram lambs may only be castrated when uncontrolled breeding cannot be prevented by any other management.

+4.7.2 Immunocastration and other forms of chemical (synthetic or natural) castration or testosterone production limiting methods are prohibited.

+4.7.5 It is prohibited to castrate lambs that are more than seven days old.

 Note: Lambs may be castrated using rubber rings, scalpel or emasculator (burdizzo).
+Extensive operations who have difficulty meeting this requirement should contact AGW for more information.